dthree/vantage/README.md

 ```
 ##### With SSL / advanced options

 You can pass detailed options to your web server with the second argument in place of the port.
-These options are the same options you would pass into your web server, with two exceptions:
+These options are the same options you would pass into your web server, with a few exceptions:

 - `options.port`: Tells vantage what port to listen on.
 - `options.ssl`: A boolean that tells Vantage whether to spawn an HTTP or HTTPs server.
+- `options.logActivity`: When true, a TTY acting as a Vantage server that receives a connection will log when clients log in and out of the server.
+Defaults to `false`.

 Default HTTPs server example: